AndhikaWB/linkedin-job-postings-analysis/README.md

     sudo chown hadoop:hadoop /mnt/hadoop/hadoop
     ```

     :red_circle: **Important:** Make sure you consistently use the same username and group (it will be used again at later step), or just use `hadoop` if you're not sure because the services/daemons also use that by default.
+The DFS directory config we created previously is also based on username, so changing users may cause path and permission issues.

 1. Format a new Distributed File System (DFS) for the master node by running `sudo -i hdfs namenode -format`.
 The DFS directory will be made as specified in the `hdfs-site.xml` file.